COVID-19-AI-Research-Project/xDNN/Projects/Matlab/1/Documentation/Installation/Installation.md

 ![license page](../../Media/Images/Installation/matlab_04.jpg)

-5. In the trial section, it is notified with the trial license if using fist time.
+5. In the trial section, it is notified with the trial license if using first time.

 ![trial page](../../Media/Images/Installation/matlab_05.jpg)

 6. Click in the license section, a new window will open.
-Select the install and activate option.
+Select the trial package of Deep Learning to Download.

 ![license selection page](../../Media/Images/Installation/matlab_06.jpg)